SmartBear/readyapi4j/modules/groovy-dsl/README.md

 # Domain-specific language (DSL) for tests

-We've created Swagger Assert4J to make the full functionality of SoapUI and ReadyApi TestServer accessible to coders.
+We've created Swagger Assert4J to make the full functionality of SoapUI and ReadyApi TestEngine accessible to coders.
 However, we also had a more ambitious vision: to let testers and other people with limited coding skills understand or even write API tests.

 We're trying to achieve this both with the [Cucumber functionality](../cucumber/README.md), and with our **Domain-specific language for tests**.